bidask-protocol/func-library-manager/README.md

 # func-library-manager

+A smart contract written in Func that allows publishing and deleting library cells for convenient storage fees management.

+Accepts two types of messages for adding and removing libraries.

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.